-As a researcher, you are aware that planning studies, designing materials and collecting data each take a lot of work.
-So when you get your hands on a new dataset, the first thing you want to do is start testing your ideas.
+As a researcher, you know that planning studies, designing materials, and collecting data each take a lot of work.
+So, when you get your hands on a new dataset, the first thing you want to do is start testing your ideas.

 Most data quality problems in online studies stem from a lack of participant attention or effort.
 It isn’t always easy to distinguish between the two types of problems, but researchers have a number of tools at their disposal to identify low-quality respondents and remove them from a dataset.

 Speeders work through studies as quickly as they can and often engage in what is known as satisficing — skimming questions and answer options until they find a response that meets some minimum threshold of acceptability.

 Speeders sometimes can be identified by examining the time it takes them to complete parts of a study or the entire study.
 Other times, speeders can be identified by their failure to pass simple attention checks or by the overall quality of their data.